Zebulon, North Carolina: History

-In 1906 the Raleigh and Pamlico Sound Railroad Company decided to bring the railroad through the Whitley and Horton family farms in eastern Wake County.
+In 1906, the Raleigh and Pamlico Sound Railroad Company decided to bring the railroad through the Whitley and Horton family farms in eastern Wake County.
 Edgar B. Barbee and Falconer B. Arendell organized the Zebulon Company for development that same year.
 The company received its charter on February 15, 1906.
 Shortly thereafter, they began to divide up their 49 acre into lots, blocks, streets and avenues.
 On February 16, 1907, the town was officially recognized as Zebulon, North Carolina.
 The town was named after Zebulon Baird Vance, the Governor of North Carolina during the American Civil War.
 The first election was held in May 1907, and the first elected mayor was Thomas J. Horton.

 In 1997 Zebulon annexed the neighboring community of Wakefield, increasing the total area inside the corporate limits to 2115 acre and the population to 3,908.
 The population had grown to 6,903 by 2020.

 There are three properties in Zebulon listed on the National Register of Historic Places: Wakelon School, Bennett Bunn Plantation, and the George and Neva Barbee House.

 Law and government

-Zebulon follows the council-manager government form, where the elected governing body is responsible for legislative functions such as establishing policy, passing local ordinances, and developing an overall vision.
-The council then appoints a professional town manager, who is responsible for overseeing administrative operations, implementing policies and advising the council.
+Zebulon follows the council-manager government form of government, in which the elected governing body is responsible for legislative functions such as establishing policy, passing local ordinances, adopting annual budget, and developing an overall town vision.
+The council then appoints a professional town manager who is responsible for overseeing administrative operations, implementing policies, and advising the council.

-Zebulon is governed by a six-member Board of Commissioners, which is made up of five commissioners and the mayor.
-Three of the members are elected in one year and the two remaining members and the mayor are elected two years later.
-The mayor, as the principal elected official of the town, provides leadership to the governing body and the community, and presides over board meetings.
+Zebulon is governed by a five-member Board of Commissioners and a mayor.
+Three members are elected in one year and the two remaining members and the mayor are elected two years later.
+The mayor, as the principal elected official of the town, provides leadership to the governing body and the community and presides over Board meetings.